 The exterior walls are painted with impressive 15th and 16th-century frescoes.
 The paintings represent portraits of saints, scenes from the life of Jesus, angels, demons, heaven, and hell.

-Some of the most beautiful painted monasteries in Bukovina are Sucevita, Voronet, Arbore, Humor, Moldovita – they truly are one of a kind architectural sites in Europe.
+Some of the most beautiful painted monasteries in Bucovina are Sucevita, Voronet, Arbore, Humor, Moldovita – they truly are one-of-a-kind architectural sites in Europe.

 10. Corvin Castle